nuclearvaidya/tutorial/devolop/Scintillation Detectors.md

-[[Gamma ray]] energy is converted into light energy which in turn is converted into electric signal and detected.
+[[gamma ray]] energy is converted into light energy which in turn is converted into electric signal and detected.

 ![[Pasted image 20250421233702.png|400]]